stortial/craigslist-kbb/README.md

 "# craigslist-kbb"
-run this to pull data from craigslist, check it with craigslist, and send it to a text file
+python 3.6 project that pulls data from craigslist and parses it to determine if it is worthwhile